 In his many roles in education leadership nationwide, he’s also seeing a trend of more and more families flocking to private and Christian education.

-Finally, he touches on ways that parents and other passionate citizens can develop their own leadership qualities if they want to have a say in today’s education system.
+Finally, he touches on ways parents and other passionate citizens can develop their leadership qualities if they want a say in today’s education system.
 He recommends a habit of daily reading, as well as annually investing in even just one or two seminars, conferences, workshops, or other learning opportunities.
 Not only does continual learning help prepare people for leadership, but many group settings can provide networking opportunities to work together with others to further education goals.

 Click here to watch the whole interview playlist with Dr. Mark Smith, or select one of the short clips below to jump to a specific topic: